swiftlang/swift-evolution/proposals/NNNN-library-evolution.md

 Currently, the layout of a public struct is known at compile time in both the defining library and in its clients.
 For a library concerned about binary compatibility, the layout of a non-fixed-contents struct must not be exposed to clients, since the library may choose to add new stored instance properties that do not fit in that layout in its next release, or even remove existing properties as long as they are not public.

 These considerations should not affect libraries shipped with their clients, including SwiftPM packages.
-These libraries should always have binary stability mode turned off, indicating that the compiler is free to optimize based on the layout of a struct (because the library won't change).
+These libraries should always have library evolution mode turned off, indicating that the compiler is free to optimize based on the layout of a type (because the library won't change).

 ## Effect on Library Evolution

+Both structs and enums can gain new protocol conformances or methods, even when `@frozen`.
+Binary compatability only affects additions of fields or cases.

 The set of binary-compatible changes to a struct's stored instance properties is described above.
+There are no binary-compatible changes to an enum's cases.

-Taking an existing struct and marking it `@frozen` is something we'd like to support without breaking binary compatibility, but there is no design for that yet.
+Taking an existing struct or enum and marking it `@frozen` is something we'd like to support without breaking binary compatibility, but there is no design for that yet.

-Removing `@frozen` from a struct is not allowed; this would break any existing clients that rely on the struct's existing layout.
+Removing `@frozen` from a type is not allowed; this would break any existing clients that rely on the existing layout.

 ### Breaking the contract

-Because the compiler uses the set of fields in a fixed-contents struct to determine its in-memory representation and calling convention, adding a new field or removing `@frozen` from a struct in a library will result in "undefined behavior" from any client apps that have not been recompiled.
+Because the compiler uses the set of fields in a fixed-contents struct to determine its in-memory representation and calling convention, adding a new field or removing `@frozen` from a type in a library will result in "undefined behavior" from any client apps that have not been recompiled.
 This means a loss of memory-safety and type-safety on par with a misuse of "unsafe" types, which would most likely lead to crashes but could lead to code unexpectedly being executed or skipped.
 In short, things would be very bad.

 Some ideas for how to prevent library authors from breaking the rules accidentally are discussed in "Compatibility checking" under "Future directions".